History of Berlin: Economic growth

 Prussian mercantilist policies supported manufacturing enterprises and Berlin had numerous small workshops.
 Lacking waterpower, Berlin entrepreneurs were early pioneers in the use of steam engines after 1815.
 Textiles, clothing, farm equipment, railway gear, chemicals and machinery were especially important; electrical machinery became important after 1880.

 Berlin's central position after 1850 in the fast-growing German railway network facilitated the supply of raw materials and distribution of manufactures.
 As the administrative role of the Prussian state grew, so did the highly efficient, well-trained civil service.
 The bureaucracy and military expanded even faster when Berlin became the capital of unified Germany in 1871.
 The population grew rapidly, from 172,000 in 1800, to 826,000 in 1870.
 In 1861, outlying industrial suburbs such as Wedding, Moabit, and several others were incorporated into the city.
+The first pneumatic tube (Rohrpost) dispatch in Berlin took place on 18 November 1865, marking the beginning of the city's pneumatic tube network for the rapid transmission of telegrams.

 Religion

 By 1900 about 85% of the people were classified as Protestants, 10% as Roman Catholics and 5% as Jews.
 Berlin's middle and upper classes were generally devout Protestants.
 The working classes increasingly became secularized.
 When workers moved to Berlin the Protestants among them largely abandoned the religious practices of their old villages.
 The labor unions promoted anticlericalism, and denounced the Protestant churches as aloof from the needs of the working class.
 However, the Catholic workers remained somewhat closer to their traditional churches, which featured liturgies that were more appealing to workers than wordy intellectual sermons at the Protestant churches.
 Adult attendance at Sunday church services in the early 20th century was 6% in Berlin, compared to 22% in London and 37% in New York.